cstahoviak/leetcode-dsa/docs/dynamic_programming.md

 The second characteristic is usually what differentiates __greedy__ and __DP__. __The idea behind greedy is that local decisions do not affect other decisions__.
 Let's say we had `nums = [2,7,9,3,1]`, and we wanted to be greedy.
 Iterating along the array, the first decision is to take the `2` or the `7`, since we can't have both.
 If we were greedy, we would take the `7`.
 However, now we can no longer take the `9`.
 In fact, the optimal answer involves taking `2, 9, 1`.
 As you can see, __being greedy in our decisions affected future decisions which lead us to the wrong answer__.

 ### State
-S__tate refers to a set of variables that can fully describe a scenario__.
+__State refers to a set of variables that can fully describe a scenario__.
 When we looked at tree problems, every recursive call to `dfs` took `node`, and maybe some other variables as arguments.
 These arguments represent the state.
 We'll see in the next article that __the first step to creating DP algorithms is deciding on what state variables are necessary__.

 When we talked about trees, we said that each function call to `dfs` would return the answer to the original problem as if the state passed to the call was the input.
 With DP, it's the same. __A call to `dp(state)` should return the answer to the original problem as if `state` were the input__.